 Sara Eaton explores the question of women's positioning in tragedy by exploring Shakespeare's deployment of early modern discourses concerning learned women.
-Eaton reads the fate of Lavinia in Titus Andronicus as expres Eaton reads the fate of Lavinia in Titus Andronicus as expres Downloaded on Sive of the anxieties she generates as an educated, and hence potentially unruly, woman.
+Eaton reads the fate of Lavinia in Titus Andronicus as expressive of the anxieties she generates as an educated, and hence potentially unruly, woman.
 Lavinia's rape and mutilation, she argues, not only deprives her of the power to speak and write, but also makes brutally evident the nature of her social function as an object of exchange among men.
 Whereas "Titus' recourse to writing ennobles his actions and allows his family to transcend his opponents socially," thus contributing to his tragic stature, Lavinia's body, as Eaton succinctly states, becomes "her alphabet," the means by which we may interpret her position as an educated aristocratic woman.